frain-dev/convoy-website/content/docs/sdks/convoy-js.md

 ---
-title: Convoy.js SDK
+title: Convoy JavaScript SDK
-description: "Convoy.js SDK Configuration"
+description: "Convoy JavaScript SDK Configuration"
 id: convoy.js
 ---

+# Convoy SDK for JavaScript

+This is the Convoy JavaScript SDK.
+This SDK contains methods for easily interacting with Convoy's API.
+Below are examples to get you started.

 ### Installation